 Resveratrol has been studied extensively in cancer cells of leukemia, oral squamous carcinoma cells, neuroblastoma cells, and skin, breast, and prostate cancer cells.
-Because resveratrol is an anti-inflammatory compound, it may be effective for preventing cancer in the three stages of cancer development.
-It has been shown to slow the development of atherosclerotic plaques and to protect the heart.
+Because resveratrol is an anti-inflammatory compound, it may be useful for preventing cancer in the three stages of cancer development.
+It has been shown to slow the progress of atherosclerotic plaques and to protect the heart.

 Antioxidant, anti-inflammatory, antitumour, antiageing.

 To slow the ageing process, cardiovascular disease prevention, cancer prevention, osteoarthritis, constipation, Leukopaenia, tonsillitis, rheumatoid arthritis, Metabolic syndrome X.

 Bladder cancer, breast cancer, leukemia, and prostate cancer.

 Scientists at the University of Illinois at Chicago reported in the prestigious journal Science that resveratrol stops not one but three major stages of cancer development.
 It prevents cancer initiation, the stage in which the antioxidant defences of the body are overwhelmed by cancer-causing chemicals.
 It stops cancer promotion, the stage in which a tumour secretes inflammatory chemicals essential for it to establish its own nutrient supplies and spread via the bloodstream.
 And in leukemia, it promotes differentiation, a process by which the unrestrained multiplication of cancer cells is stopped, and white blood cells are returned to their normal life cycle.
 Since this announcement, more than 1,300 scientific studies have attributed other cancer-fighting effects to resveratrol.